charmoniumQ/PROBE/docs/publications/record_replay/main.md

 ## Portability of recorder and replayers

-Rr's recorder requires the kernel parameter `kernel.perf_event_paranoid=1`, which requires superuser privelege to set.
+Rr's recorder requires the kernel parameter `kernel.perf_event_paranoid=1`, which requires superuser privilege to set.
-An approach which does not require superuser privelege would be more portable.
+An approach which does not require superuser privilege would be more portable.

 Using `ptrace` inside a container requires `CAP_SYS_PTRACE`, which is turned off by default.